vinceangeloni/Covey/README.md

 - Responsive layout for desktop and mobile devices
 - App icon, launch splash screen, and iOS Home Screen support
 - Open-source project designed to run on your own infrastructure

+## Calendars

+Covey comes with support for three calendars out of the box.
+A family calendar for all family activity, dinner calendar to track meals and reminders calendar for general family reminders.

+In the future we will be adding support for separate individual calendars.

 ## Requirements